framasoft/mobilizon/docs/administration/index.md

     If some migrations fail, it probably means you're not using a recent enough version of PostgreSQL, or that you haven't installed the required extensions.

 ## Services

+We can quit using the `mobilizon` user again.

 ### Systemd